Collision Detection¶

 Self-collision detection |

-As an essential setting for collision detection, you must first set “Collision detection” of the World item to true.
-Then, set the two properties of the Body item to switch whether to perform collision detection individually for each model.
+First, as a fundamental setting for collision detection, the World Item’s “Collision detection” must be set to true.
+Then, configure the two Body Item properties to individually toggle whether to perform collision detection for each model.

 Note

-Generally, collision detection is a process that takes a relatively long calculation time.
-Particularly, this impact is greater for a complex model (with many polygons, etc.), and in some cases, speed of displaying or operating the model becomes slower.
-Considering this, you may be more comfortable if you omit collision detection processing when perform work that does not particularly require collision detection.
-This is the reason why “Collision detection” of the World item is set to false by default.
+Collision detection is generally a computationally intensive process.
+This impact becomes greater especially when models are complex (many polygons, etc.), and in some cases, model manipulation and display may become sluggish.
+Considering this, it may be more comfortable to skip collision detection processing when performing work that doesn’t particularly require it.
+This is why the World Item’s “Collision detection” is false by default.

-The above settings enable internal collision detection calculation.
-However, you must also configure other settings to display the collision.
-This is because various methods are available to display collision and you do not always want to display it.
+The above settings enable internal collision detection calculations.
+However, additional settings are required to display the detection results.
+Since there are various ways to display collisions and you may not always want to display them, this approach is taken.

-This section introduces how to display collision detection result in the scene view.
-To do this, first select the checkbox for the World item in the item tree view.
+Here, we’ll introduce how to display collision detection results in the Scene View.
+To do this, first check the World Item in the Item Tree View.

-Settings for collision detection and display are now complete.
-If you no longer need collision calculation and display, turn off again the corresponding settings described above.
+The settings related to collision detection and display are now complete.
+When collision calculations and their display are no longer needed, simply turn off the corresponding settings mentioned above.

-The direction of a collision line represents the normal line of the colliding surface, and the length represents the depth of collision.
-In this way, you can confirm the result of collision detection.
+Here, the direction of the collision lines represents the normal of the colliding surfaces, and the length represents the depth of the collision.
+This way, you can confirm the collision detection results.

 Penetration Block Function¶

-If collision is detected while you are moving a link, you can also block the collision to prevent it from being deepened (penetrating).
-To do this, turn on the “penetration block mode” button (part in the red box in the figure below) of the kinematics bar.
+When collision is detected while moving a link, you can block it from penetrating further.
+To do this, turn on the “Penetration block mode” button in the Kinematics Bar (the part shown in the red frame below).

-Although collision between different Body models is detected in the above example, you can also detect self-collision that may occur in a single Body model.
-This function is off by default.
-To enable the function, set the “Self-collision detection” property of the Body item to true.
+In the above example, we performed collision detection between different body models, but you can also detect self-collisions that occur within a single body model.
+This function is off by default, but can be enabled by setting the Body Item’s “Self-collision detection” property to true.

-In the example of PA10, you can see that self-collision can be detected when, for example, you make the head of the arm collide into the base part as shown in the figure below.
+In the PA10 example, you can see that self-collision is detected when you make the arm’s end collide with the base part, as shown below:

-Note that the penetration block function is disabled for self-collision.
+Note that the penetration block function does not work for self-collisions.

-For example, if the J7 link of the PA10 model is selected as the target, and the J7 link collide with the floor model and the “Base” link of the PA10 model itself, the display should be as shown below.
+For example, when selecting the J7 link as the target in the PA10 model, and the J7 link is colliding with the floor model and its own “Base” link, the display appears as follows:

 Switching Collision Detectors¶

-The other collision detectors become available by installing plugins.
-For example, the “ODE plugin”, which is one of optional plugins for Choreonoid, provides a collision detector called “ODECollisionDetector” that uses the collision detection function of the Open Dynamics Engine (ODE).
-The collision detector becomes available after installing the plugin.
+By introducing plugins, collision detectors other than these can also be used.
+For example, the “ODE Plugin”, one of Choreonoid’s optional plugins, provides a collision detector called “ODECollisionDetector” that uses the collision detection function of the Open Dynamics Engine (ODE), which becomes selectable when the plugin is installed.